marcelm/cutadapt/doc/guide.rst

 only if the Python installation includes the proper modules. xz files require Python 3.3 or later.

+Concatenated bz2 files are *not supported* on Python versions before 3.3.
+These files are created by utilities such as ``pbzip2`` (parallel bzip2).

+Concatenated gz files *are* supported on all supported Python versions.

 Standard input and output
 -------------------------